rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/14_lecture.md

 			but we'll get error also (in ques : also mention that returns any unexpected values as a response) ✔️
 	- so here `xxe` payload calling system file i.e `"file:///etc/passwd"` i.e `etc/passwd` <br>
 		means it's very important file which has user-information ✔️
-	- STEP 6: in burp Suite , proxy > intercept , click on `forward` button , we'll get output as "this lab solved" <br>
+	- STEP 6: in burp Suite , proxy -> intercept , click on `forward` button , we'll get output as "this lab solved" <br>
 		<img src="../../notes-pics/03-Module/14_lecture/14_lecture-1-M3.jpg" alt="" width="500"/> <br>
     	- STEP 6.1: if u off the intercept & in burpSuite browser , refresh the lab page then we'll get "you solved the lab" message
-- Summary - Practical task - Lab
+- Summary : Practical Work : Lab
 	- we used `DOCTYPE` payload inside which we declared a entity as `XXE` (which is calling system file i.e `etc/passwd`) <br>
 		& inside `productId` tag , we defined `&xxe;` ✔️
 	- why do we use `&xxe;` - cuz via `&xxe;` , we can call entity which we declared just like function calling in programming ✔️